 - Make a plan in case you need anything after departure

-There are three “codes of conduct” that researchers in Africa must adhere to:
+There are three “codes of conduct” that researchers in BRIGHT (and Africa) must adhere to:

 - The universal codes of research (Vancouver regulations and IRBs, National Boards of Ethics etc) must always be adhered to.

 - Secondly, in pre-colonial disadvantaged scientific communities we must take care not to become exploiters just because we have vantage points to do so (money, time, opportunities, institutional support, access to computers, literature, night-time electricity etc. etc. ).
 We cannot harvest data for European careers only.
 It is not right to have an all-white authorship on articles that were generated from African problems.
-It is our duty to involve local collaborators and provide opportunities at an early stage of the work so that the code above is not breached.
-There are many ways to promote this.
+It is our duty to involve local collaborators and provide opportunities at an early stage of the work so that the code is not breached.
+There are many ways to promote this, speak to the most competent (in this issue) supervisor.

 - The collected data must be useful to the locals.
 We have a responsibility to give this information back – in some way – to Africa.
 This is particularly important if we identify “new” (in any sense of the word “new”) issues that may affect Africans.
 It is not acceptable to test medication on Africans for a brief time if there is no intent to make it (realistically) available to Africans.
 The local African scientists can help us manage these ethical dilemmas.